 Children in grades 1 - 5 (and all that would like to participate) are invited to join the Aspetuck Land Trust Junior Ranger program.
 A.L.T.
 Junior Rangers explore and enjoy adventures at a variety of A.L.T. preserves.
 This activity is based upon your schedule.
 The Program has 2 fun components: Jr. Ranger Backpacks and the Jr. Ranger Activity Guidebook.
 Parents can now check out our Jr. Ranger Explorer backpacks from the Childrens Departments at the following libraries: Westport, Fairfield (main and Fairfield Woods branch), Weston, Easton and Pequot.
 These backpacks are intended to be checked out and used to enhance the Jr. Ranger activities located in the Jr. Ranger Activity Guidebook.
 Plus the Jr. Ranger Activity Guidebook that your child can use and keep.
 This is located inside the backpack, along with other items (see the image to the left).
 The Guidebook is for your child can be completed over time, at your leisure.
 This is a really great way to get outside with your child when you are able!
 It gives you something to do together and promotes the exploration of some of our many preserves.

 To become an A.L.T.
 Junior Ranger, children simply complete the Guidebook activities such as hiking and leaf identification outlined in the Guidebook.
 Upon completion of the activities, which you log in the Guidebook, A.L.T Junior Rangers will be presented with a Certificate of Accomplishment and an A.L.T.
 Junior Ranger Patch at a special ceremony with A.L.T.
 Board Members.
-For additional information CLICK HERE or email: Administration@aspetucklandtrust.org.
+For additional information about our child friendly nature preserves approved and reviewed by a local mom and her child CLICK HERE or email: Administration@aspetucklandtrust.org.

 We are sure you will find this a pleasant way to get outside and explore!